Asbestos in the home

 Visit HSE website for FAQs on asbestos identification, removal and potential health risks.

-You can download guidance notes on asbestos, published by the Health and Safety Executive.
-Hard copies are available for purchase from HSE Books Tel: 01787 881165.
+You can download guidance notes on asbestos, published by the HSE.
+Hard copies are available for purchase from HSE Books, phone 01787 881165.